 Mapungubwe Cultural Landscape

 Listed as a UNESCO World Heritage Site in 2003, Mapungubwe Cultural Landscape is set within the savannah scenery of Mapungubwe National Park in South Africa’s Limpopo Province.
 Between 1200 and 1290 AD, a settlement was established here that went on to become one of the largest and most affluent kingdoms in Africa through trade with the far East.
-The kingdom flourished until the 14th century, when it was abandoned - but today, it is still possible to visualise how the region might have looked in its heyday thanks to an extensive ruins system that includes a palace and two previous capital sites.
+The kingdom flourished until the 14th century, when it was abandoned.
+Today, it is possible to visualize how the region might have looked in its heyday thanks to an extensive ruins system that includes a palace and two previous capital sites.
 There is a museum housed in a Visitor Centre near the park’s main gate, which offers ruin tours and showcases artefacts excavated from the site (including a rhino crafted from gold foil and wood).

 Richtersveld Cultural and Botanical Landscape